Making Tax Digital (MTD) jargon buster

 MTD for VAT

 Making Tax Digital (MTD) for VAT is the first major phase in the Making Tax Digital initiative.
-From 1st April 2019, VAT-registered businesses with turnover above the VAT threshold have been required to store digital records and submit VAT returns via accounting software that meets HMRC’s requirements.
+It first required certain VAT-registered businesses to keep digital tax records and use MTD-compatible software to submit their VAT returns electronically.

 Here’s a complete guide on how to get ready for your first MTD VAT return from FreeAgent.